 Schedule for new service requests

-- New service requests are available to the patient data systems in the client test environment for independent testing, joint testing preparedness 09/2020.
-Clients’ deployments can start after joint testing has been completed.
+- New service requests are available to the patient data systems in the client test environment for independent testing.